Human-Centered-Optimization-Lab/pi-cropopt/readme.md

 * **plotHV.py** Plots the hyper-volume of a given run
 * **plotRuns.py** Plots irrigation, yield, and number of applications in each solution
 * **runPy.py** Test file for running dssat4dum
+* **main.py** The main file for the optimization portion of agricultural innovization